 When a job is complete, backup the results to another location

-Verify that the output folder and its subfolders are set as Trusted Locations in Microsoft Access or the import macro will fail when importing tabular data
+Verify that the output folder and its subfolders are set as Trusted Locations in Microsoft Access or the import macro will hang when importing tabular data

+Always leave the geoprocessing window in the foreground and uncheck the option to ‘Close this dialog when completed successfully’.
+The user should always read the resulting messages to make sure the process completed without warnings or errors.

 Set the geoprocessing environment to use a file geodatabase for the scratchworkspace